kyma-project/control-plane/docs/kyma-environment-broker/03-06-runtime-overrides.md

 ## ConfigMap

 The overrides mechanism selects ConfigMaps by filtering the resources using labels.
-You can prepare overrides for a given plan and Kyma version using the `overrides-plan-{PLAN_NAME}: "true"` and `overrides-version-{KYMA_VERSION}: "true"` labels.
+You can prepare overrides for three kinds of combination:
+1. a given plan and Kyma version using the `overrides-plan-{PLAN_NAME}: "true"` and `overrides-version-{KYMA_VERSION}: "true"` labels.
+2. a given global account ID and Kyma version using the `overrides-account-{GLOBAL_ACCOUNT_ID}: "true"` and `overrides-version-{KYMA_VERSION}: "true"` labels.
+3. a given subaccount ID and Kyma version using the  `overrides-account-{SUB_ACCOUNT_ID}: "true"` and `overrides-version-{KYMA_VERSION}: "true"` labels.

 > **NOTE:** Each ConfigMap that defines overrides must have both labels assigned.